Unified Communications in 2019 and 2020

 Interoperability and Security: Keys to a Nimble UC Future

 XMedius has developed a Unified Communications application suite that delivers powerful functionality through industry-leading interoperability.
-XM Connect works with an incredibly broad range of email servers, PBXs, and other communications tools to deliver secure Unified Messaging, voice-driven Automated Attendants, voicemail transcription, and a great deal more.
+CX-E works with an incredibly broad range of email servers, PBXs, and other communications tools to deliver secure Unified Messaging, voice-driven Automated Attendants, voicemail transcription, and a great deal more.

-Reach out to an XMedius expert to learn what XM Connect can do to prepare your organization’s communications for the challenges and opportunities of 2020.
+Reach out to an XMedius expert to learn what CX-E can do to prepare your organization’s communications for the challenges and opportunities of 2020.